Plots

 Conserving Resources: Intelligent Water and Wastewater Management

 Sustainable water and wastewater management is an important aspect of ecological building with tiny houses.
-Rainwater harvesting systems make it possible to collect rainwater and use it for various purposes, such as garden irrigation, toilet flushing or the washing machine.
+Rainwater harvesting systems make it possible to collect rainwater and use it for various purposes, such as garden irrigation, toilet flushing, or washing machines.
 The collected rainwater is stored in tanks or cisterns and used as needed.
-Make sure there is sufficient filtration and treatment of the rainwater to ensure high water quality.
+Ensure sufficient filtering and treatment of the rainwater to maintain a high water quality.

-Greywater treatment is another way to save water and protect the environment.
-In this process, wastewater from the shower, bathtub and washbasin is treated and reused for toilet flushing or garden irrigation.
-Greywater treatment can significantly reduce the consumption of fresh water.
-Another option is composting toilets, which do not require water and compost the waste.
+Greywater recycling is another way to save water and protect the environment.
+In this process, wastewater from showers, bathtubs, and washbasins is treated and reused for toilet flushing or garden irrigation.
+Greywater recycling can significantly reduce fresh water consumption.
+Another option is composting toilets, which require no water and compost the waste.
 The compost can then be used as fertiliser in the garden.
-The approval of composting toilets, however, depends on local regulations.
+However, the approval of composting toilets depends on local regulations.

 When planning your water and wastewater management, you should also consider the local conditions.
-Find out about the average rainfall in your area to determine the size of your rainwater tank.
-Ensure good sealing and insulation of the tanks and pipes to prevent water loss.
-And choose environmentally friendly cleaning products and detergents to minimise the load on the wastewater.
-By implementing an intelligent water and wastewater management system, you can significantly reduce your water consumption and make an important contribution to environmental protection.
-The development assurance is an important aspect here.
+Get information on the average rainfall in your region to determine the size of your rainwater tank.
+Ensure good sealing and insulation of tanks and pipes to avoid water loss.
+And choose environmentally friendly cleaning and washing agents to minimise the impact on wastewater.
+Through intelligent water and wastewater management, you can significantly reduce your water consumption and make an important contribution to environmental protection.
+Securing development is an important aspect in this regard.

 Minimising Ecological Footprint: Choosing Sustainable Materials